ErikSeewald/docwen/README.md

 # docwen
 Docwen is a tool for automatically checking if docs match between C/C++ header and source files.

-By setting up a workflow in a (automatically managed) docwen.toml file, docwen can scan all the specified files and look for documentation inconsistencies.
+By setting up a workflow in an automatically managed docwen.toml file, docwen can scan all the specified files and look for documentation inconsistencies.
-File pairs can be automatically generated (e.g. .h and .c files with matching names), auto ignored, and manually specified.
+File pairs can be automatically generated (e.g., .h and .c files with matching names), auto-ignored, and manually specified.

 ## Setup
 ### Installation